mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/CustomizingQueriesWithModifiers.md

 }
 ```

-This now allows you to override the `queryDelay` value like so.
+This now allows you to override the `queryDelay` value.

 ```swift
 let query = SomeQuery().delay(for: 1)